TudorGR/licenta-project/README.md

 - **Event Pattern Analysis**: Understand your scheduling habits and productivity patterns
 - **Category Statistics**: Visual breakdown of how you spend your time
-- **Heat Map Visualization**: See your busiest days and times at a glance

 ### 🔐 Secure User Management